johnwdunn20/react-jsondiff/README.md

 ![example where isHidden is true](package/images/example-hiddenTrue.png)

 This component uses classnames and CSS for styling.
-If you run into any issues, take a look at the source code at [https://github.com/johnwdunn20/react-jsondiff](https://github.com/johnwdunn20/react-jsondiff)
+If you run into any issues, take a look at the source code.